Training Outcomes Within Your Budget!

 How to Use Enumerate in Reverse Order in Python?

-In Python, you can reverse the order of enumeration by using the reversed function in combination with the enumerate function.
-This method applies to any iterable that allows reverse iteration, like lists or strings.
-This is the way to accomplish it:
+In Python, you can reverse the order of enumeration by combining the reversed function with the enumerate function.
+This technique works with any iterable that supports reverse iteration, such as lists, Python String, or other sequences.
+Here’s how you can achieve it:

 1) Use Enumerate to Reverse a List